robmllze/foundation/README.md

-# Foundational Workspace for Flutter2
+# Foundational Workspace for Flutter

 This repository serves as a foundational workspace for effective Flutter application development.
 It is an amalgamation of several repositories that are designed to work together to provide a comprehensive and scalable architecture for Flutter applications.